 Barstow > Santa Monica

 The last day "on the road" starts today.
 Past picturesque coastal towns we continue along the Highway 1 and see the Pacific with its white sandy beaches on the legendary Pacific coast and continue towards Los Angeles.
 From Oceanside on we will take the Interstate straight to Los Angeles to Santa Monica Boulevard.
 Our Route 66 adventure tour ends here at the pier of Santa Monica, where we will spend our last night directly on the promenade.
-During our final dinner we will reminisce about our dream journey.
+During our final dinner we will reminisce about our bus tour dream journey.

 Route 66 Dream Bus Tour - what's included: